Masters in Counseling Psychology: Career, Skills, Scope, Options, Outlook

 • Family therapy: This course covers theories and techniques for working with families to address mental health issues.

-• Multicultural counseling: This course addresses the unique culture and diversity issues that may arise in counseling and how to address them effectively.
+• Multicultural counseling: This course addresses the unique cultural and diversity issues that may arise in counseling and how to address them effectively.

-• Career development: This course helps students develop the skills and knowledge needed to succeed in their careers as counseling psychologists.
+• Career development: This course helps students develop the skills and knowledge needed to succeed as counseling psychologists.

 Objectives, Goals, and Vision